Xtherma/xtherma_api/README.md

 ```

 ### name
 This is the name of the setting.
-It is the same as on Fernportal
+It is the same as on Fernportal.

 ### value
 This is the value of the setting.
 These values are always standard 16-bit unsigned INT.